Title of Talk - Game of Genes: DNA of characters from Game of Thrones

 What about your involvement with genetic genealogy?

 At the beginning of 2015 I decided to take an Ancestry DNA test.
 Once I got the results I spent all my spare time immersing myself in YouTube videos, blogs and facebook groups learning about DNA for Genealogy.
 It basically changed my life, as I then set about testing on other sites and testing all my family.
 Since then I've become co-owner and admin of a DNA facebook group where I've been helping people with questions about their own results.
-This year I've also become co-admin in a Y DNA project (the Rutherford project).
+Last year I became co-admin in a Y DNA project (the Rutherford project).
 I now manage Big Y tests, MtDNA and many many autosomal kits.
 I specialise in trying to make the complex side of DNA testing easy to understand for people who are new to genetic genealogy.

-So what will you be talking about at GGI2017?
+So what will you be talking about?

 What DNA tests will be discussed?